ESTATE PLANNING AND ELDER LAW

 Elder Law is a relatively new area of the law; it grew out of situations that estate planning attorneys encountered when called upon to assist elderly, often incapacitated people with their wills and trusts.

-In many ways, elder law attorneys are “specialists” because of their focus on the needs of older adults, which are often different and more specialized than the needs of younger adults.
-Not only can they handle important financial and estate planning matters, they also take care of day-to-day issues affecting the actual care of seniors, such as assisted living and life planning.
+The focus on the needs of older adults is often different and more specialized than the needs of younger adults.
+Not only can elder law attorneys handle important financial and estate planning matters, they also take care of day-to-day issues affecting care and placement of seniors.

-In addition, elder law attorneys are often more equipped to handle the sensitive emotional and physical needs of older or disabled adults, and are therefore able to handle a variety of challenging situations.
+Elder law attorneys are often better equipped to handle the sensitive emotional and physical needs of older or disabled adults.
 Most elder law attorneys handle a wide range of legal matters affecting an older or disabled person, including issues related to health care, long term care planning, guardianship, retirement, Social Security, Medicare/Medicaid, and other important matters.

 KEY ISSUES FOR THE ELDERLY